Peguen/ecal/doc/rst/configuration/runtime_configuration.rst

 Custom types
 ============

-In order to rule out configuration errors, custom datatypes for IP addresses (IpAddressV4) and sizes (constrained integer) are introduced.
+In order to rule out configuration errors, custom datatypes for IP addresses (IpAddressV4) and sizes (ConstrainedInteger) are introduced.

 **IpAddressV4:** For assigning an IP address simply assign a string with the desired address.
 Decimal and hexadecimal format is supported.